Sometimes It Is Not The Policy. It Is The Evidence Used To Sell It.

 Policy is supposed to be a response to reality.

-If the reality is misrepresented, then the policy is not a response to reality.
-It is a response to a story.
+If reality is misrepresented, then the policy is not responding to reality.
+It is responding to a story.
 Stories can be powerful.
 Stories can also be manufactured.

 Prove the claim first.
 Then argue about the solution.

-When someone says, “Forget the details, we have to do something,” they are trying to skip the part that keeps democracies sane.
+When someone says, “Forget the details, we have to do something,” they are trying to skip the part that keeps public debate sane.

 Evidence is not a technicality.
-Evidence is how we separate a real problem from a moral panic.
+Evidence is how we separate a real problem from a moral panic, a narrow problem from a sweeping claim, and a hard truth from a convenient narrative.

 If the claim driving the policy is not true, then the policy is not just misguided.
-It is dishonest.
-It is using the power of government to solve a problem that might not exist in the way it is being described.
+It may be dishonest.
+It uses the power of government to solve a problem that might not exist in the way it is being described.

 Even worse, it trains people to accept fear as a substitute for proof.
-And once that becomes normal, anyone can sell almost anything.
+Once that becomes normal, anyone can sell almost anything.

 Here is a version that fits in one breath: